Linkway/voting-app/README.md

 ### Getting started
 You will need [ionic](http://ionicframework.com/) installed and [node](http://nodejs.org/) installed.

+ 1. Run `npm install` to add dependencies.
+ 2. Start gulp.lnk or run `gulp` to build CSS.
-Run `npm install` to add dependencies.
-Start app with `ionic run android`.
+ 2. Start app with `ionic run android`.
 If you have your phone plugged in with all drivers installed it will run on phone, else it will run on virtual machine.

 Note: This is currently built for android, however, if you are on Mac run `ionic platform add ios` to run on iOS.